Anyone0008/Smart-case-relevant-law-identification-for-construction-disputes/README.md

 ## !!!
 As the paper is under review, all materials in this repository currently are not allowed to be re-used by anyone until this announcement is deleted.

 # 0. Videos of running easy-to-use interface to fine-tune LLMs and identify relevant acts and articles
+To avoid potential video quality reduction mentioned in the README, please download the video directly from the repository above.
 <video src="https://github.com/user-attachments/assets/f03da316-8077-4cd3-b772-e4305deecc7e" controls="controls" width="500" height="300"></video>
 ↑↑↑ The fine-tuning process with the easy-to-use interface